 Climate of Texas

-Texas receives the highest number of tornadoes than any other state in the in the country.
+Texas receives the highest number of tornadoes than any other state in the country.
 On average, there are about 139 tornadoes in a year.
 A significant number of tornadoes emerge from the Gulf of Mexico or the eastern Pacific Ocean.

 Snowfall in Texas

 Western Texas receives the largest snowfalls in the state.
 This region includes Amarillo (17.8 inches), Lubbock (8.2 inches), and El Paso (6.9 inches).
-North Central Texas receives average snow with Wichita Falls (4.2 inches) receiving the highest snowfalls.
+North Central Texas receives average snow, with Wichita Falls (4.2 inches) receiving the highest snowfalls.
 South Central Texas, East Texas, and the Gulf Coast receive minimal or no snowfall at all.

 History of Snow in Texas

 The western and northern regions of Texas receives average snowfall in the winter due to low temperature.
 In February 1956, a severe snowstorm struck northern Texas for an entire week.
 The least amount measured 61 inches in one day.
 The southern and central regions receive unusual snowfall.
 In 1885, southeastern Texas received over 2 inches, with Port Arthur receiving peak snowfall of 30 inches.
 Valentine's Day in 1895 Houston was hit with 20 inches of snow on Feb.
 14 and 15.
 The snow didn't just fall in Houston.
 It was a massive storm that dropped snow from Tampico, Mexico, to Pensacola, Florida, and set records in New Orleans and Alabama.
 In Christmas 2004, about thirteen inches of snow fell on the middle coast, with Victoria receiving the highest amount.